Rough Cut: Apply to Host a Work-in-Progress Screening at Kickstarter HQ

 “As an independent filmmaker making her first film, the opportunity to have a rough cut screening in a proper theater — free of charge — was invaluable,” said Yamazaki.
 “Not only did it give me a goal to push toward (making a presentable cut for the screening), but watching the film with an audience was a completely different experience from watching it by myself on my computer.
 I was more alert and sensitive to what was and wasn’t working.
 It made clear what work was left to do before the film was ready to be released to the world.”

-If you’re a Kickstarter Film alum and would like screen a rough cut of your film at our office in Brooklyn, you can fill out an application or send an email to email@example.com.
+If you’re a Kickstarter Film alum and would like screen a rough cut of your film at our office in Brooklyn, you can fill out this application.
+Our theater is available Monday–Thursday from 6–8:30 pm.
 Filmmakers must have run a Kickstarter campaign for the project they want to screen in order to be eligible for the Rough Cut program.